Learn about our strategic partnership with Volkswagen Group

-RCS Global is proud to have recently confirmed an expended strategic partnership with Volkswagen Group.
+RCS Global is proud to have recently confirmed an expanded strategic partnership with Volkswagen Group.
 We have long been at the forefront of responsible sourcing in the battery metals sector and a key part of our work has been the support we have delivered for the automotive sector.
 The partnership we have developed with VW Group is a strong example of the work we have established with actors across the industry, embedding responsible sourcing and sustainable practice across the emerging EV supply chain.

 Below you can read the joint statement issued by RCS Global and Volkswagen Group, outlining the strategic partnership.
 You can also learn more about our overall work with the EV and auto sector in this recent RCS blog.